 FDP_ACF.1 Security attribute based access control The attributes are all the operations related to the data stored in memories, which are the read , write and execute operations.
 Hierarchical to: No other components.
-FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.
+FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the following: memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.
 FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied cannot be utilised by the subject attempting to perform the operation.
 FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none .
 FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none .
-Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation

-The TOE shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation TOE shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.
+FMT_MSA.3 Static attribute initialisation Hierarchical to: No other components.